Taking chlorofluorocarbons (CFCs) Out of Aerosols How Sam Johnson Led SC Johnson to Environmental Activism

 In 1975, SC Johnson shocked the chemical industry and set new heights for environmental leadership when we became the first company to ban chlorofluorocarbons (CFCs) from our aerosol products worldwide.

-It was a stunning move, especially since some people felt concerns about CFC gas required more study.
+It was a stunning move, especially since some people felt concerns about chlorofluorocarbon (CFC) gas required more study.
 One executive argued that SC Johnson should wait for a longer-term study that would settle the science, before acting on “emotion.”

 That was more than a decade before the 1987 Montreal Protocol, the international treaty designed to reduce the production and use of chemicals that contribute to depletion of the ozone layer.
-It was also three years before the United States banned the use of CFCs.
+It was also three years before the United States banned the use of chlorofluorocarbons (CFCs).

 Environmental Policy to Protect the Planet

-The move caused SC Johnson to pull out of the aerosol business in several countries where we didn’t yet have alternatives to CFCs available.
+The move caused SC Johnson to pull out of the aerosol business in several countries where we did not yet have alternatives to chlorofluorocarbons (CFCs) available.
 We also walked away from our antiperspirant business in the U.K., where we were the market leader at the time.

 But Sam stood his ground.

-“When my father decided to take CFCs out of our products, he did because it was the right thing to do at the right time,” said Fisk Johnson, Chairman and CEO of SC Johnson.
-“This decision is one of many choices SC Johnson has made in its long history to do what’s right for people and the planet.”
+“When my father decided to take chlorofluorocarbons (CFCs) out of our products, he did because it was the right thing to do at the right time,” said Fisk Johnson, Chairman and CEO of SC Johnson.
+“This decision is one of many choices SC Johnson has made in its long history to do what is right for people and the planet.”

 “Our customers who have welcomed the utility of these products in the convenient aerosol form will continue to be able to depend upon them.” – Sam Johnson